EPSRC Doctoral Training Partnership PhD in Mathematics

 |Award type||PhD studentship|

-The EPSRC Doctoral Training Partnership is up to 78 studentships with intakes in 2018/19 and 2019/20.
-Studentships will be 3.5 years (4 years for CASE awards) full time or up to 7 years part-time.
+The EPSRC Doctoral Training Partnership is up to 37 studentships which will be 3.5 years (four years for CASE awards) full time or up to seven years part-time.

 - Game Theory